 |

-The retreat house has 4 bedrooms for the participants, each of which
+The retreat house has several bedrooms for the participants, each of which

-sleep 3-4 people, so you'll likely have room mates.
+sleep up to 3 people, so you'll likely have room mates.
 The beds are

 and pillow case.
 You'll need to bring your own top sheet, and any other

 covers/sleeping bag.
-Remember that although this is the first weekend of
+Remember that although this is early Spring, it's likely be on the cool side.

 In addition to the retreat house, we will be using the separate facilities